Conditions

 Bipolar I

-Bipolar I disorder is characterized by at least one manic episode that might be preceded or followed by a depressive or hypomanic episode.
-People with bipolar I also experience periods of neutral mood.
+Bipolar I disorder is characterized by having at least one manic episode.
+People with bipolar I may also experience a depressive or hypomanic episode, as well as periods of neutral mood.

 Bipolar II

-Not to be mistaken as a milder version of bipolar I, bipolar II disorder is a separate diagnosis marked by at least one major depressive episode and at least one hypomanic episode, but never any episodes of mania.
-Between these depressive and hypomanic episodes, people tend to return to their regular functioning.
+Bipolar II disorder is characterized by experiencing at least one major depressive episode and at least one hypomanic episode, but never any episodes of mania.
+Between these depressive and hypomanic episodes, people can function as they would if they weren’t experiencing a mood episode.

-The manic episodes in those dealing with bipolar I can be just as challenging as the longer depressive episodes of bipolar II.
-Also, people with bipolar II often deal with other mental conditions, such as anxiety disorders, ADHD, or substance abuse disorders.
+People living with bipolar II often deal with other mental conditions, such as anxiety disorders, ADHD, or substance use disorders.

 Cyclothymic Disorder